-Alternative 2b consists of the optimized (NED) channel depth as determined by the economic analysis.
+Alternative 2b is a depth increment of Alternative 2.
+This alternative consists of the NED channel depth as determined by the economic analysis.
 Associated channel widening and other improvements are consistent with Alternative 2.
-Table 4-22 summarizes the benefit-cost analysis completed for Alternative 2b.
-Alternative 2b is the NED plan.
+Alternative 2b was selected as the recommended plan.
+Costs and benefits have been updated to the most recent price level and discount rate.
+Table 4-22 presents the updated project costs for Alternative 2b, which includes beneficial use of dredged material at the Saltchuk Beneficial Use Site.